WXGopher/gopher-notes/README.md

 > A Primer on the Kinematics of Discrete Elastic Rods by A. Novelia et al

-Illustrative material on discrete elastic rods for simulating strands.
+Illustrative material on discrete elastic rods/ discrete viscous threads for simulating strands.

 > [Discrete Differential Geometry: an Applied Introduction]( https://www.cs.cmu.edu/~kmcrane/Projects/DDG/ ) by Keenan Crane

-For Geometry processing.
+For Geometry processing, and spoiler alert: you'll enjoy a great time reading it ::smile:

 > [git from the inside out](https://codewords.recurse.com/issues/two/git-from-the-inside-out)